On the additive image of 0th persistent homology

+Note that here we did not have to explicitly require (primitive) \( n \)-th roots of unity: Since the multiplicative group of a finite field is cyclic, it automatically has a primitive $(|F|-1)$-st root of unity, and all non-zero field elements are powers of this primitive root of unity.

 \begin{corollary} Let \( F \) be an algebraic extension of a finite field.
-For a finite category \( X \), any \( R \in \rep(X, \vect) \) having a near-multiplicative basis is additively \( \Set \)-realizable. \end{corollary}
+For a finite category \( X \), any \( R \in \rep(X, \vectF) \) having an almost coherent basis is additively \( \Set \)-realizable. \end{corollary}

+\begin{proof} This corollary follows from the one above observing that, since \( X \) is finite, \( R \) is actually defined over a finite subfield of \( F \). \end{proof}

 Now we start working towards a proof of Theorem~\ref{thm.isinduced2}.
 We prepare the following lemma which we will then use for a suitable base change.